dynatrace-oss/barista/src/lib/context-dialog/README.md

 | `open` | Opens the context dialog | `void` |
 | `close` | Closes the context dialog | `void` |
 | `focus` | Focuses the context dialog | `void` |

+## Accessibility

+Context dialogs should be given a meaningful label via `aria-label`, because the button does not have a text.

 ## Examples